Towards Minimax Optimality of Model-based Robust Reinforcement Learning: Introduction

 Robust MDPs \citep{iyengar2005robust,nilim2005robust} (RMDPs) have been proposed to handle these problems by letting the transition probability vary in an uncertainty (or ambiguity) set.
 In this way, the solution of robust MDPs is less sensitive to model estimation errors with a properly chosen uncertainty set.
-An RMDP problem is usually formulated as a max-min problem, where the objective is to find the policy that maximises the value function for the worst possible model that lies within an uncertainty set around a nominal model.
+An RMDP problem is usually formulated as a max-min problem, where the objective is to find the policy that maximizes the value function for the worst possible model that lies within an uncertainty set around a nominal model.
 Initially, RMPDs \citep{iyengar2005robust,nilim2005robust} were developed because the solution of MDPs can be very sensitive to the model parameters \citep{zhao2019investigating,packer2018assessing}.
-However, as the solution of robust MDPs is NP-hard for general uncertainty sets \citep{nilim2005robust}, the uncertainty set is usually assumed to be rectangular (meaning that it can be decomposed as a product of uncertainty sets for each state or state-action pair), which allows tractability \citep{iyengar2005robust,ho2021partial}.
+However, as the solution of robust MDPs is NP-hard for general uncertainty sets \cite{nilim2005robust}, the uncertainty set is usually assumed to be rectangular (meaning that it can be decomposed as a product of uncertainty sets for each state or state-action pair), which allows tractability \cite{iyengar2005robust,ho2021partial}.
 These two kinds of sets are called respectively $s$- and $sa$-rectangular sets.
-A fundamental difference between them is that the greedy and optimal policy in $sa$-rectangular robust MDPs is deterministic, as in non-robust MDPs, but can be stochastic in the $s$-rectangular case \citep{wiesemann2013robust}.
+A fundamental difference between them is that the greedy and optimal policy in $sa$-rectangular robust MDPs is deterministic, as in non-robust MDPs, but can be stochastic in the $s$-rectangular case \cite{wiesemann2013robust}.
 Compared to $sa$-rectangular robust MDPs, $s$-rectangular robust MDPs are less restrictive but much more difficult to handle.
-Under this rectangularity assumption, many structural properties of MDPs remain intact \citep{iyengar2005robust} and methods such as robust value iteration, robust modified policy iteration, or partial robust policy iteration \citep{ho2021partial} can be used to solve them.
-It is also known that the uncertainty in the reward can be easily handled, while handling uncertainty in the transition kernel is much more difficult \citep{kumar2022efficient,derman2021twice}. \looseness=-1
+Under this rectangularity assumption, many structural properties of MDPs remain intact \cite{iyengar2005robust} and methods such as robust value iteration, robust modified policy iteration, or partial robust policy iteration \cite{ho2021partial} can be used to solve them.
+It is also known that the uncertainty in the reward can be easily handled, while handling uncertainty in the transition kernel is much more difficult \cite{kumar2022efficient,derman2021twice}.
+Finally, Deep Robust RL algorithms \cite{pinto2017robust,clavier2022robust,tanabe2022max} have been proposed to tackle the problem of Robust MDPS with continuous state-action space.